How to make neck pain go away without seeing a doctor

 - Severe pain, which is sometimes accompanied by a severe headache

 - Persistent pain for days without relief

 - Pain which spreads down the arms or legs

 - Pain which is accompanied by numbness or weakness in the arms or legs

 - Pain which has resulted from an injury, such as a fall or a traffic accident

-This article has been fact-checked by Dr Tan Tee Yong, Anaesthesiologist and Pain Specialist at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Tan Tee Yong, Anaesthesiologist and Pain Specialist at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).